wessenstam/demoguide/index.rst

 From left to right:

 1. The two screens icon; clicking this icon provides the possibility to switch consoles between VMs
-2. The “pause”/ “stop” / “power” button; Resp. suspend, stop and poweroff/on the current VM
+2. The "pause"/ "stop" / "power" button; Resp. suspend, stop and poweroff/on the current VM
 3. Ctrl-Alt-Del button; send the Ctrl-Alt-Del command to the VM
 4. Keybord (EN) icon; switch between keyboard layouts.
 The VMs are built on EN-UK layout!
 5. Keys icon; any password that have been defined, you can use the button to insert the password
 6. Clipboard icon; exchange clipboard info between the VM and the machine you are working on
-7. The screen “diagonal” icon; Go full screen for the current VM
+7. The screen "diagonal" icon; Go full screen for the current VM
 8. Different screensizes icon; resize the screen to presetted sizes
-9. The “Wifi” icon; connection strength
+9. The "Wifi" icon; connection strength

 Support to your environment
 ***************************